 Budget Model Review and Strategic Alignment

 Thompson Rivers University has implemented a budget methodology that reflects and strengthens our shared values and priorities.
 As a $170+ million enterprise, our institution is undoubtedly complex, but our strategic priorities are clear.
-The budget methodology invests in the programs and services outlined in our Strategic Priorities.
+The budget methodology invests in the programs and services outlined in our Vision Statement.

 These priorities maximize the ability of TRU to make decisions on how best to serve our education, research and service missions.
 The budget model supports that vision by improving the allocation of resources.